ovidio-francisco/classic-algorithms/README.md

 Implementations of classic algorithms and data structures for learning purposes.
 The emphasis is on the design and analysis of algorithms.

-**Note**: Detailed Optimization beyond asymptotic behavior is not a primary focus.
+**Note**: Detailed optimization beyond asymptotic behavior is not a primary focus.

 ---